 I did my best to document the experience, keeping a slapdash journal on my laptop and writing notes on MasterCard junk mail, overdraft notices from the bank, and membership petitions from my college alumni association.
-Nine years later, Mr. Smith Is Magic – And Other Fantasies of a First Year Teacher is done.
+Twelve years later, Mr. Smith Is Magic – And Other Fantasies of a First Year Teacher is done.

 LouAnne Johnson, the wonderful woman behind Dangerous Minds, likes it!

 Ironically, I struggled with situating my story among “magical teaching” stories like Johnson’s.
-William Ayers writes, “Myths tower above the world of teaching like giant, fire-breathing dragons,” and I feared getting scorched by endless stories of well-intentioned white folk in urban schools.
+William Ayers writes, “Myths tower above the world of teaching like giant, fire-breathing dragons,” and I feared getting scorched by endless stories of well-intentioned white folks in urban schools.
 You know, New Teacher gives his or her Entire Life to teaching, suffers Personal Drama, makes Great and Lasting Changes, Quits.

 Maybe, I thought, I could do something to change that.
-Maybe I could selfishly surround myself with inspiration, wit, humor, and feeling.
+Maybe I could surround myself with inspiration, wit, humor, and feeling.
 Maybe I could investigate the mythology around these magical teachers and simultaneously provide an open space for people to tell 1st-person stories from the front lines.

 This is real magical teaching.